Guerrilla marketing: Examples

 There are enterprises that disseminate passes or tickets to different events.
 For example, Sony invests on joining promoters and tells them that they have to infiltrate in public meetings.
 What they have to do is to distribute free tickets to concerts and other musical events sponsored by the company.
 Another instance is the Spanish company Clickair (an extension of Iberia Airlines), that developed a campaign in which a group of five people had to walk through Barcelona streets dressed as Euros.
 The group was supplying approximately 3,000 tickets to promote different Clickair destinations.
 The people who first sent a text message with the required information would get free tickets to go on a trip.
 In the end, the company received a total of 3,390 messages.

 Along with these examples, there are other street-marketing techniques that are even more unusual.
 Lee Jeans, a French company dedicated to the selling of jeans, promoted the opening of their new store in rue des Rosiers in Paris.
 The method they applied consisted of distributing denims, as well as denim accessories, on the different streets of the neighborhood.
 Furthermore, in Italy, the members of the company Nintendo put into action a campaign in which they used post-its to promote the Wii console.
 They pasted several post-its with the shapes of some characters from different video games.
 Those images were placed as if they were billboards on the streets.
 “Wii not forget”, the name of the campaign, and a brief explanation of it, were the words written on the post-its.

-In some cases, some street marketing may incite the ire of local authorities; such was the case in Houston, Texas, when BMW's ad agency (Street Factory Media in Minneapolis) attached a replication, made from styrofoam, of a Mini-Cooper to the side of a downtown building.
-For the cost of a small city-issued fine, the company received front page advertising on the Houston Chronicle.